lexnederbragt/190109_UnixShell/lex.md

 `tar -xvzf data.tgz`

+This file is also available from abel directly at `/work/users/alexajo/190109_UnixShell_data.tgz`

 ## The `.bash_login` file
 * do you use your `.bash_login` file?
 It is located in your home area, so it is `~/.bash_login`
 * on some systems, the file may be called `.bash_profile` or `.bashrc`